melbhz/netlogo-hpc/README.md

 3) Run our main COVID script and verify that the results are equivalent (we provide the output of our script to verify this).
 4) Adapt the scripts to your needs.

-For a more detailed overiew of the workflow, please navigate to the workflow folder (on GitHub) or read "workflow.docx".
+For a more detailed overview of the workflow, please navigate to the workflow folder (on GitHub) or read "workflow.docx".

 In our experience, we found that HPC admins are very pro-active at responding to enabling HPC based research (especially for COVID- related research).